chiutuanbinh/Nexus/pkg/storage/README.md

 1. Disk flushing: based on size only

-- Did not handle program exit -> loss data

 2. Searching

 - Key is hashed then sorted.
 It may not work well with range query.
+If you want to use range query, then set the sort option as false
 - Memtable first
 - Then using index files
   - Binary search the key, then using the pos to get the value from segment file
+- Does not load the value into memtable on search